 Wajdi Muhammad Abduh al-Ahdal

-He has published several collections of short stories: Zahrat al-Abir (The Passerby’s Flower, Sanaa, 1997), Suratal-Battal (Portrait of an Unemployed Man, Amman, 1998), Ratanat al-Zaman al-Miqmaq (Gibberish in a Time of Ventriloquism, Sanaa, 1998), and Harb lam Ya‘alam bi-Wuqu‘iha Ahad (A War No One Knew About, Sanaa, 2001).
-His novels are: Qawarib Jabaliya (Mountain Boats, Beirut, 2002), Himar Bayna al-Aghani (A Donkey in the Choir, Beirut 2004), Faylasuf al-Kurantina (Quarantine Philosopher, Sanaa, 2007), and Bilad bila Sama’ (A Land Without Sama’[or a Sky], alias A Land Without Jasmine, Sanaa, 2008).
-His screenplay al-Ughniya al-Mashura (The Enchanted Song was published in Sanaa in 2006, and his play al-Suqut min Shurfat al-‘Alam (Falling off the Balcony of the World) was published in Sanaa in 2007.
+He has published several collections of short stories, including Zahrat al-Abir (The Passerby’s Flower, Sanaa, 1997); Surat al-Battal (Portrait of an Unemployed Man, Amman, 1998); Ratanat al-Zaman al-Miqmaq (Gibberish in a Time of Ventriloquism, Sanaa, 1998); and Harb lam Ya‘alam bi-Wuqu‘iha Ahad (A War No One Knew About, Sanaa, 2001).
+In addition to Qawarib Jabaliya, his novels include Himar Bayna al-Aghani (A Donkey in the Choir, Beirut, 2004); Faylasuf al-Kurantina (Quarantine Philosopher, Sanaa, 2007), which was nominated for the 2008 International Prize for Arab Novels, popularly known as the Arab Booker; and Bilad bila Sama’ (A Land Without Sama’[or a Sky], Sanaa, 2008), which has been published in English translation as A Land Without Jasmine, co-winner of the 2013 Saif Ghobash Banipal Prize for Translation.
+He has also written a screenplay and a play, and his short stories have been published in anthologies and journals.